shivyyy001/Url-Shortener-Golang/README.md

 In sample input, short and expiry are not mandatory.
 Short is the custom short url that you want.

 Sample Output:

-### This URL shortener has a limit per ip address set to 10 successful requests per 30 minutes.